The Pet Detective: Marketing

 A new poster was released on the lead actor's birthday.

-The film’s production house announced a giveaway challenge of iPhone 17 as a part of promotion.
+The film's production house announced a giveaway challenge of iPhone 17 as a part of promotion.
 The task was to take a screenshot from the song "Tharalitha Yaamam" and create an AI created retro styled image and tag them for participating on the giveaway.
-The winners should’ve been announced on its release date but was postponed to October 26.
+The winners should’ve been announced on its release date but was postponed to 26 October.

 Certification

-The Film received a U certificatation from CBFC and a 12A viewing rights from bbfc with rating of moderate violence, threat, injury detail and implied strong language.
+The film received a U certificatation from CBFC and a 12A viewing rights from BBFC with rating of moderate violence, threat, injury detail and implied strong language.

 Release

-Theaterical
+Theatrical

 The film was initially planned to be released on 25 April 2025, but was postponed to 16 October 2025 due to clash release with Thudarum.
-Later it was released on limited screens on United Kingdom, Ireland, UAE, Saudi Arabia, Qatar, Oman, Kuwait and Bahrain on same dates.
+Later it was released on limited screens in United Kingdom, Ireland, UAE, Saudi Arabia, Qatar, Oman, Kuwait and Bahrain on same dates.

 Home media

 The streaming rights for The Pet Detective were acquired by ZEE5.

-It is expected to start streaming from 28 November 2025.
+It started streaming from 28 November 2025.